simple-java-mail/smtp-connection-pool/README.md

 smtp-connection-pool is an ultra lightweight SMTP connection pool with clustering support, claim/wait/release mechanism, connection lifecycle management, eager/lazy loading pool with auto-expiry policy support.

+This library does *not* take care of creating or sending emails; it just pools (hot) reusable Transport instances using Session instances provided by the user.

+This SMTP connection pool is used by Simple Java Mail, which offers a complete solutions to creating, converting and sending emails.

 ## about

 This library aims to improve performance for sending emails using Java Mail (now Jakarta Mail).